prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.setBidderConfig(options)

+This function is similar to [`setConfig`](#module_pbjs.setConfig), but is designed to support certain bidder-specific scenarios.

-Configuration provided to the [`setConfig`](#module_pbjs.setConfig) function is globally available to all bidder adapters.
+Configuration provided through the [`setConfig`](#module_pbjs.setConfig) function is globally available to all bidder adapters.
 This makes sense because most of these settings are global in nature.
 However, there are use cases where different bidders require different data, or where certain parameters apply only to a given bidder.
-This function supports these bidder-specific scenarios.
+Use `setBidderConfig` when you need to support these cases.

 The page usage is: